 During sampling, we also send to the database query probes that consist of more than one word.
 (Recall that our query probes are derived from an underlying automatically learned document classifier.)
-We do not exploit multiword queries for determining the df frequencies of their words, since the number of matches returned by a Boolean-AND multiword query is only a lower bound on the df frequency of each intervening word.
-However, the average length of the query probes that we generate is small (less than 1.5 words in our experiments), and their median length is 1.
-Hence, the majority of the query probes provide us with df frequencies that we can exploit.
+We do not exploit multi-word queries for determining df frequencies of their words, since the number of matches returned by a boolean-AND multi-word query is only a lower bound on the df frequency of each intervening word.
+However, the average length of the query probes that we generate is small (less than 1.5 words in our experiments), and their median length is one.
+Hence, the majority of the query probes provide us with dffrequencies that we can exploit.

 Finally, a potential problem with the current algorithm is that it relies on the database reporting a value for the number of matches for a one-word query [w] that is equal (or at least close) to the value of df(w).
 Sometimes, however, these two values might differ (e.g., if a database applies stemming to query words).
 In this case, frequency estimates might not be reliable.
-However, it is rather easy to detect such configurations [Meng et al. 1999] and adapt the frequency estimation algorithm properly.
-For example, if we detect that a database uses stemming, we might decide to compute the frequency and rank of each word in the sample after the application of stemming and then adjust the algorithms accordingly.
+However, it is rather easy to detect such configurations [MYL99] and adapt the frequency estimation algorithm properly.
+For example, if we detect that a database uses stemming, we might decide to compute the frequency and rank of each word in the sample after the application of stemming and adjust the algorithms accordingly.